durkisneer1/Symlabs/resources/js/content/courses/html/01-intro-to-web.md

 Finally, packets need something physical to travel across.
 Wi-Fi, Ethernet, cellular networks, and fiber optic cables are different ways to move the actual signals from one device to another.
-A single webpage request might start over Wi-Fi, leave your house through a cable, travel across fiber, hop between routers, and eventually reach a server that has absolutely no idea you are wearing pajama pants.
+A single webpage request might start over Wi-Fi, leave your house through a cable, travel across fiber, hop between routers, and eventually reach a server that could be in your same city or across the Pacific Ocean.

-The funny part is that each piece only worries about its own job.
-HTTP cares about the request.
-TCP or UDP cares about the delivery behavior.
-IP cares about where the packets should go.
+In the end, each piece only worries about its own job, HTTP cares about the request, TCP or UDP cares about the delivery behavior, and IP cares about where the packets should go.
 Network hardware cares about turning all of that into signals that can actually move.

-Put them together, and your browser gets to pretend the internet is one clean, magical thing.
+Put them together, and your browser gets to pretend the internet is one clean, magical entity.

 ## Domain Names